UoA-eResearch/resbaz/setup.md

 If you'd like to follow along you will need to:
 1. Go to (https://www.zotero.org/user/register) and create a zotero account.
-2. Install Zotero:
-   - On personal or unrestricted devices: Go to (https://www.zotero.org/download/) and install both Zotero (a standalone app) and the appropriate Zotero Connector (an extension for your browser).
+2. [Install Zotero](https://www.zotero.org/download/) and the appropriate Zotero Connector (an extension for your browser).
-   - On restricted devices (e.g. University of Auckland) install Zotero through the Software Center (Windows) or Self Service (Mac).

 Open Zotero and from the top menu bar select Edit > Preferences > Sync and fill in your zotero account details, then select OK.
 We recommend a two-screen setup for those wishing to follow along.